Linwei-Chen/FDConv/README.md

 Transformer-based models like SegFormer use linear layers in their Feed-Forward Networks (FFNs), which can be replaced by FDConv (as 1x1 convolutions).

 1. Download the pre-trained MiT-B0 weights (e.g., mit_b0.pth).
-2. Run the script with mit type:
+2. Run the script with vit type:

-Generated bash

 ```
 python tools/convert_to_fdconv.py \